carter-csyu/study/javascript/README.md

 ## 5.8.
 Scheduling: setTimeout and setInterval

-- `setTimeout` allows to run a function onece after the internal of time.
+- `setTimeout` allows to run a function once after the internal of time.
 (Canceling with `clearTimeout`) `let timerId = setTimeout(func|code, delay[, arg1, arg2, ...])`

 - `setInterval` allows to run a function regularly with the interval between the runs.